hypothesis2304/Implementations/README.md

-This repo contains my implementations of CNN's, RNN's, LSTM and techniques like Batch Norm and Dropout on CIFAR10 DATASET.
+This repo contains my implementations of CNN's, RNN's, LSTM and techniques like Batch Norm and Dropout on CIFAR10 dataset.